-Cassia abbreviata, the long-tail cassia or in Afrikaans sambokpeul (horsewhip pod), is a medium height tree (3 to 10 m) of the far northeast of South Africa (SA Tree List No. 212).
-Most of the tree’s distribution area lies widespread in tropical Africa.
+Cassia abbreviata subsp. beareana, the long-tail cassia or in Afrikaans sambokpeul (horsewhip pod), is a medium height tree reaching heights from 3 m to 10 m (SA Tree List No. 212).

 Two of the three recognised subspecies occur south of the Zambezi.
 They differ only in the nature of hairiness: subsp. abbreviata has loose curly hairs on the underside of leaflets.
-Subsp. beareana has fine straight hairs pressed to the leaf.
+Subsp. beareana, the only one growing naturally in South Africa has fine straight hairs pressed to the leaves.

 The tree features in various traditional medicine remedies.
 Subsp. beareana bears the name of a medical doctor, O’Sullivan Beare, who successfully copied tribal use of the tree’s roots in treating blackwater fever.

-The tree with its rounded crown, yellow flower sprays and much noted pods is good for gardens with little or no frost (Coates Palgrave, 2002; Schmidt, et al, 2002).
+The tree with its large yellow flowers and much noted pods is good for gardens with little or no frost (Coates Palgrave, 2002; Schmidt, et al, 2002; http://redlist.sanbi.org).